gedeontofidji/Documentation/pages/mydoc/mydoc_xrmtoolbox_tool.md

 * populateRibbonMenu: for generating the dynamic button items.
 Using FetchXML, you can retrieve the records to show in the items. `You can add a subgrid in the form to associate teams to the record and display button items only to users who belong to those linked teams.`
 * populateRibbonClick: for handling click events on those items.
 Define here the actions you want to execute when a user clicks an item.

 {% include tip.html content="To simplify your FetchXML creation, use a table view to define filters.
 Then download the FetchXML from the view for use in your code.
-This also helps you identify the names of linked entity relationships more easily." file="downloadfetchxml.png" max-width="70%" %}
+This also helps you identify the names of linked entity relationships more easily." file="downloadfetchxml.png" max-width="85%" %}

-{% include image.html file="downloadfetchxml.png" max-width="70%" %}

 * Explain that the name of link entity in the relationship name that you can get in fetch